Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Numerical Methods

 Cosmic web detection algorithms can be categorised into graph- and percolation-based techniques \citep{Shandarin_2010, Alpaslan_2014, Naidoo_2022}, stochastic methods \citep{Stoica_2010, Genovese_2010}, topological methods \citep{Aragon_2010} and Hessian-based approaches, see \cite{Libeskind_2017} for a comparison.
 Our focus in the following is on Hessian-based approaches which exploit morphological information in the gradient (or Hessian) of the density, tidal or velocity shear fields.
 Most of the Hessian-based formalisms are defined on one particular smoothing scale for the field involved \citep{Hahn_2007, Bond_2010}, but in the last decade explicit multiscale versions have been developed, including \citet{Aragon_2017}.

-Here we implement and use NEXUS+, introduced by \cite{Cautun_2012}, a morphological multiscale approach based on the density field Hessian.
+In this work we use our own implementation of NEXUS+, which we briefly summarize here.
+NEXUS+ is likewise a morphological multiscale approach based on the density field Hessian.
 By log-smoothing the density field over a range of spatial filter sizes $R_n \in (R_0, ..., R_N)$ and maximising over the signatures in this so-called \textit{scale-space}, it detects at which scales and locations the various morphological signatures are most prominent.
+The six steps of the algorithm along with our implementation choices are as follows. \begin{enumerate} \item \textit{Applying a log-Gaussian filter of width $R_n$ to the input field}.
+If the input field is continuous and denoted by $ f(\vec{x}) $, smoothing the log-field $g = \log_{10} f$ amounts to a simple multiplication with the Gaussian exponential in Fourier space:

+This yields the NEXUS+ smoothed field $f_{R_n}(\vec{x}) = C_{R_n}10^{\mbox{ $g_{R_n}(\vec{x})$}}$ by exponentiation, where $C_{R_n}$ assures the mean of the input field is the same before and after filtering.